MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Abstract

 \section{Abstract}

-Existing evaluation of large language model (LLM) agents on scientific discovery lacks objective baselines and metrics to assess the viability of their proposed methods.
-To address this issue, we introduce \textbf{\benchname}, a benchmark designed to quantify how effectively language agents can tackle challenging \textbf{M}achine \textbf{L}earning (ML) \textbf{R}esearch \textbf{C}ompetitions.
-Our benchmark highlights open research problems that demand novel methodologies, in contrast to recent benchmarks such as OpenAI's MLE-Bench~\cite{DBLP:journals/corr/abs-2410-07095} and METR's RE-Bench~\cite{DBLP:journals/corr/abs-2411-15114}, which focus on well-established research tasks that are largely solvable through sufficient engineering effort.
-Unlike prior work, e.g., AI Scientist~\cite{DBLP:journals/corr/abs-2408-06292}, which evaluates the end-to-end agentic pipeline by using LLM-as-a-judge, \benchname\ measures the key steps of \textit{proposing} and \textit{implementing} novel research methods and evaluates them with newly proposed rigorous protocol and objective metrics.
+We introduce \textbf{\benchname}, a benchmark designed to quantify how effectively language agents can tackle challenging \textbf{M}achine \textbf{L}earning (ML) \textbf{R}esearch \textbf{C}ompetitions, with a focus on open research problems that demand novel methodologies.
+Unlike prior work, e.g., AI Scientist~\cite{DBLP:journals/corr/abs-2408-06292}, which evaluates the end-to-end agentic pipeline by using LLM-as-a-judge, \benchname\ measures the key steps of \textit{proposing} and \textit{implementing} novel research methods and evaluates them with rigorous protocol and objective metrics.
 Our curated suite of 7 competition tasks reveals significant challenges for LLM agents.
 Even the best-performing tested agent (gemini-exp-1206 under MLAB~\cite{DBLP:conf/icml/HuangVLL24}) closes only 9.3\% of the gap between baseline and top human participant scores.
 Furthermore, our analysis reveals a misalignment between the \emph{LLM-judged} innovation and their \emph{actual} performance on cutting-edge ML research problems. \benchname is a dynamic benchmark, which is designed to continually grow with new ML competitions to encourage rigorous and objective evaluations of AI’s research capabilities.
+Our leaderboard and code are publicly available at \url{https://huggingface.co/spaces/launch/MLRC_Bench}.